bucs110fall2023/final-project-team-space/README.md

 ### Classes

--Spaceship Description: Creates the sprite object for the creation of the two playable spaceships and sets the text for the start screen
+Spaceship: The Spaceship class represents a generic spaceship in a Pygame-based game.
+It handles the initialization of the spaceship, creates loading images, and renders start menu text.

--RedSpaceship Description: Loads in the image for the red spaceship and handles its movement
+YellowSpaceship: YellowSpaceship is a subclass of Spaceship, representing a yellow spaceship in the game.
+It inherits spaceship attributes and movement methods, specific to yellow spaceship controls.

--YelowSpaceship Description: Loads in the image for the yellow spaceship and handles its movement
+RedSpaceship: RedSpaceship, another subclass of Spaceship, represents a red spaceship in the game.
+Similar to YellowSpaceship, it inherits generic spaceship functionalities and has its own movement controls.

--Projectiles: Description: Creates the projectile object needed for each spaceship to us
+GameManager: The GameManager class is responsible for managing game elements such as bullets, their movement, and collision detection.
+It also handles the drawing of the game window.

--Health: Description: Creates the health values of each spaceship
+SpaceShooterGame: SpaceShooterGame is the main class representing the entire space shooter game.
+It initializes the game window, spaceships, manages game state, and contains the main loop for handling events, updating the game, and rendering the screen.

 ## ATP
 Program: "Space Shooter"